- Prof. Kristina Edström elected to the Royal Swedish Academy of Sciences 2021-04-21

 The width within chemistry is reflected both in curricula and research.
 We have everything from basic level courses to specialized courses, within bachelor, engineering and master level programmes.
 The courses within our master programmes are given in English.

-The research programmes in chemistry
+The research within chemistry

 Meet our researchers